The mission of the David Geffen School of Medicine at UCLA is to improve health and healthcare by creating world leaders in health and science.

 Dennis Slamon characterizes an oncogene the target for a breakthrough breast-cancer therapy.

-Lou Ignarro receives the Nobel Prize in Physiology or Medicine for demonstrating the signaling properties of nitrous oxide.
+Lou Ignarro receives the Nobel Prize in Physiology or Medicine for demonstrating the signaling properties of nitric oxide.

 Charles Sawyer and Michael Jung develop a drug to fight castration-resistant prostate cancer.